nix97/ODEs/README.md

 First-Order Ordinary Differential Equation (ivp) using Runge-Kutta 4th Order(RK4) method.
 To approximate the solution of the initial value problem (ivp) y ' =f(x,y) with y(a)=yo over [a,b] and subinterval M.\
-Source code in Delphi.
+Source code in Delphi.<br>

 **6. Fourth-Order ODEs Solver**

 Fourth-Order Ordinary Differential Equation (ivp) using Runge-Kutta 4th Order(RK4) method.
 To approximate the solution of the initial value problem (ivp) y '''' =f(t,y,y',y'',y''') with initial condition y(t0), y'(t0), y''(t0) & y'''(t0) known as starting points, over [a,b] and subinterval M.
 As the result we got values y,y',y'' and y'''(plot in graph).
-Source code in Lasarus.
+Source code in Lasarus.<br>

 **7. System of Third-Order ODEs Solver**